caido/documentation/src/configuration/import_ca_certificate.md

-# Import the CA certificate in your browser
+# Import the CA Certificate in your browser

-To use Caido to intercept (and tamper with) your https traffic, it is necessary to import and trust the CA certificate of Caido in your browser.
+To use Caido to intercept (and tamper with) your HTTPS traffic, it is necessary to import and trust the CA certificate of Caido in your browser.

 ## Log in to Caido